To main heading

 4. d.Explicitly invoking an archive (manual).

-Automatic archives are deleted to leave only the last in each of:
+Automatic archives are deleted to leave only the last in each of the:

 1. a.Current day.